bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/world.md

 Returns the smf object.
 Use &#39;services of smf&#39; for more information.

-# software depot : software_depot

-Accesses the set of installed software and products.

 # sound folder : folder

 Returns the sound folder of the system domain.